bgachara/bgachara.github.io/posts/operating_systems.md

       - Direct Memory Access.

 - Buses
+  - This is a subsytem that transfers data between computer components or betweeen computers.
+  - Physically, just electrical wires that connect all components together and each wire transfer a single big chunk of data.
+  - Total number of wires is called the **bus width**, and is dependent on the number of wires a CPU can support, i.e 16-bit equals 16 wires.
   - As processors and memories got faster, ability of one bus became strained and thus more were added.
   - i.e : cache, local, memory, PCI, USB, IDE, SCSI and ISA.
   - Bask Input Output System (BIOS)
   - contains low-level i/o software i.e read keyboard, write to screen, disk i/o.

+### x86 Architecture

+- A chipset is a chip with multiple functions.
+- In some computers, various h/w devices are connected to each other via a PCB called a motherboard.
+- Each CPU needs a compatible motherboard that can host it.
+- Each motherboard is defined by its chipset model that determines the environment a CPU can control.
+- Environment consists of
+  - A slot or more for CPU.
+  - Slots for memory sticks.
+  - A slot or more for graphic cards.
+  - Generic slots for other devices, network card, sound card.
+  - A chipset of two chips which are Northbridge and Southbridge chips
+    - Northbridge ->high-performance communication between CPU, main memory and graphic cards.
+    - Southbridge ->communication with I/O devices and other devices that are not perfomance sensitive.
+  - Ports for I/O devices.
+- Execution environment, is an environment that provides the facility to make code executable.
+  - What are the supported operations, data transfer, arithmetic, control, floating-point.
+  - Where are operands stored? registers, memory, stack, accumulator.
+  - How many explicit operands are there for each instruction?
+1, 2, 3, 4, 5
+  - How is the operand location specified? register, immediate, indirect
+  - What type and size of operands are supported? byte, int, float, double, string, vector,

+- Objdump
+  - Programs that displays information about object files
+  - -d option only displays assembled contents of executable sections.
+  - section is a block of memory that either contains program code or data.
+  - -D displays assembly contents of all sections.
+  - default syntax is the AT&T, can change it to Intel.
+  - format
+    - instruction address:: assembly instruction in raw hex:: assembly instruction:: comment(appears when there is a reference to an address)

 ### Booting up computer